fatmakahveci/React-Django-Notes-App/README.md

 # Todo App

-A project for learning purposes.
+🎯 A project for learning purposes.

+🦦 You can check my [Django](https://fatmakahveci.com/coding/django/) and [JavaScript](https://fatmakahveci.com/coding/javascript/) notes in my blog.

 ## Installation